Skip to content ↓

 Science

 cirencester deer park school scienceThe Science Faculty is based in the purpose-built Powell’s Centre.
 There are eight well-equipped labs, two with ICT facilities and dataloggers.
-The Science Faculty teaching staff are enthusiastic and dedicated, with a range of experience from NQT to more than 20 years’ experience.
-Some of the Science Staff have previous industrial or academic experience.
-All of the Science teaching staff believe in the value of practical and investigative work, and the Science teaching staff are well supported by a team of Science Technicians.
+The Science Faculty teaching staff are enthusiastic, dedicated and hugely experienced.
+Some of the Science Staff also have previous industrial or academic experience.
+We all believe in the value of practical and investigative work, and the Science teaching staff are well supported by a team of Science Technicians.
+We have worked hard with our pupils to return Outstanding Science GCSE results for more than a decade.

 Science Curriculum Intent: